Five interesting conversion mistakes we’ve made and seen

 A common example of this is what we call the “Cinema-Foyer Effect.”
 Imagine that you own the cinema shown in the following image.

-See the poster for the movie called “New York”?
-Imagine that on some days you put the “New York” poster there, and then on other days you put a “Fast & Furious 6” poster there.
-My guess is that the poster would give no measurable uplift to the number of people who go to see Fast & Furious 6.
+See the poster for the movie “Rampage” peeking out of the top left?
+Imagine that on some days you put the “Rampage” poster there, and then on other days you put “A Quiet Place.”
+Our guess is that the poster would give no measurable uplift to the number of people who go to see “A Quiet Place.”
 Why?
 Because if you were to ask the cinema’s visitors how they decided which movie to go to, their answer wouldn’t be, “I looked at the posters, then made a decision.”
 They would say things like

 - “A friend recommended this movie to me.”